dentednerd/hotaru/src/posts/my-dev-environment.md

 - zsh and [Oh My ZSH!](https://ohmyz.sh/)
 - Agnoster theme for Oh My ZSH!
 - Fira Code font (any [Powerline patched font](https://github.com/powerline/fonts) will have the nifty special characters used by Agnoster)
-- [fairyfloss theme](https://github.com/aquartier/fairyfloss) for iTerm2, lightly customised for a darker background
+- [fairyfloss theme](https://github.com/aquartier/fairyfloss) for iTerm2, lightly customised for a darker background (unsure if this has been ported to Terminator)

 In iTerm2, I've split up my default window into four panes, one for each of the repos I work with most often.
 I've set them up to run immediately on startup - one click to open iTerm, and a few seconds later all my Docker containers are up and running.
 No typing.
 Terminal zen.

+> Update: Again, this was super useful at LAD; I only use a single pane at Northcoders.

 Replicating this level of zen in VSCode's integrated terminal requires a few extra settings.
 To get VSCode to use iTerm, add these settings: